cloudfoundry/log-cache/README.md

 to read data from any source ID.
 If the source ID is an app guid, the Cloud Controller is consulted to verify if the provided token has the appropriate app access.

+## Shard Groups

+Shard groups can be used to split up consumption among multiple readers.
+With a shard group and set of requester IDs, Log Cache will do its best to evenly spread results among the requesters.

 ## Restful API via Gateway